 Sharon: How about affirmations?
 When somebody is very low in energy and self believe and self-love, do you find affirmations help at all?

 Jessica: Yes definitely because a lot of us are not aware that our current beliefs are quite destructive.
 I hear a lot of people saying things like; it’s hard to earn money, life is a struggle.
 For others they may say; there’s not many great guys/girls out there for me.

-Every month I write an affirmation on my whiteboard and that is the focus of my month.
+Every month I write a positive statement affirmation on my whiteboard and that is the focus of my month.
 I ask myself, how can I experience life differently every single month?
 This month is about connecting with my spirit.
 My affirmation is; I am pure love, I’m spirit.

 Sharon: It’s an ongoing thing isn’t it?
 We can get to a point where we feel very confident, and then another level of shutdown comes up and we feel like we are going backwards, but we never go backwards.
 It’s just another layer of uncovering every time.

 Jessica: Yes, definitely spot-on.
 Like you said, it’s an ongoing journey.
 There’s so many past experiences that we haven’t even pinpointed yet that is holding us back in life.
 It’s all about rebalancing those past memories so we can be free and be happy again.

 Sharon: If I came to you and I said look I’ve got no confidence, how would you help me?

 Jessica: The way I would help people is, if they’re really suffering on a deeper level, such as not having self-confidence, I provide one-to-one confidence coaching programs.

 It takes three months for people to change one habit and so that’s why I’ve created a confidence program called life and confidence.
 Within the three months, what I do is, in the first session, I pinpoint what it is that a person needs.

 We find out what is it that they’re struggling with, and how I can help them get there in a realistic way.